NSW-Robotixx/ev3-cpp-cmake/README.md

 ## Compiling?

 CMake on a linux machine, WSL also supported.
-The `arm-linux-gnueabi-gcc` packet has to be installed for the programm to cross compile.
+The `arm-linux-gnueabi-gcc` package has to be installed for the programm to cross compile.
 It will statically link all reqired libraries.
 Otherwise the executable will not work on the Ev3.
 The linux machine has to have a working internet connection to download g-test.
 This is used for the normal unit-tests.
 These can easily be invoked by using `ctest`